Acrimoris/Everything_about_EOL/README.md

 # Contact
 If you have any information about EOL not included here, any good suggestion, or something to tell or ask me, feel free to send me an e-mail.
-Oh, and keep tuned, soon there will be also a repository about SAS (assembly, not this weird 4GL language).
-I have almost all sources, just one left.